dodadoa/TicTacToeClojure/README.md

 otherwise it might be crash
 ```

-** in future **
+** in future
-- try/catch this IO shit
+- try/catch this IO hell
-- make it UI in clojureScript
+- make its new UI in clojureScript
 - clean up!